bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 When you complete this lesson, you should be able to perform each of the following objectives.
 These objectives capture how you may be evaluated on the assessment for this lesson.
-1. Given HTML that includes `<div id=”catch-me-if-you-can”>HI!</div>`, write a JavaScript statement that stores a reference to the HTMLDivElement with the id “catch-me-if-you-can” in a variable named “divOfInterest”.
+1. Given HTML that includes `<div id="catch-me-if-you-can">HI!</div>`, write a JavaScript statement that stores a reference to the HTMLDivElement with the id "catch-me-if-you-can" in a variable named "divOfInterest".
-2. Given HTML that includes seven SPAN elements each with the class “cloudy”, write a JavaScript statement that stores a reference to a NodeList filled with references to the seven HTMLSpanElements in a variable named “cloudySpans”.
+2. Given HTML that includes seven SPAN elements each with the class "cloudy", write a JavaScript statement that stores a reference to a NodeList filled with references to the seven HTMLSpanElements in a variable named "cloudySpans".
 3. Given an HTML file with HTML, HEAD, TITLE, and BODY elements, create and reference a JS file that in which the JavaScript will create and attach to the BODY element an H1 element with the id "sleeping-giant" with the content